 Respect

-A comprehensive approach for preventing and remediating gender-based violence and harassment (GBVH) in the garment industry.
+A comprehensive approach to increasing safety at work and preventing and remediating violence and harassment in the world of work

-A comprehensive approach for preventing and remediating gender-based violence and harassment (GBVH) in the garment industry.
+A comprehensive approach to increasing safety at work and preventing and remediating violence and harassment in the world of work

-The mission of RISE Respect is to promote gender equality and prevent gender-based violence and harassment (GBVH).
-The program provides a unique opportunity for garment industry stakeholders to turn commitments into action.
+RISE’s Respect program seeks to prevent and address violence and harassment in the world of work.
+The program provides a unique opportunity for stakeholders in the garment, footwear and textile industry to turn commitments into action as

 RISE Respect delivers through three main workstreams: